yasserfarouk/negmas/docs/overview.rst

 the ``number of items`` issue which is not an acceptable value (``cost`` ranges between ``0`` and ``9``).

-Because ``outcomes`` can be represented with many builtin collection classes, the only common ancestor of all outcome objects is the ``object`` class.
+Because ``outcomes`` can be represented with many built-in collection classes, the only common ancestor of all outcome objects is the ``object`` class.
 Nevertheless, the ``outcomes`` module provide a type-alias ``Outcome`` that can be used for static type checking if